About the Program

 Cyber Policy Competition

-The Strauss Center at The University of Texas at Austin partnered with the Atlantic Council’s Cyber Statecraft Initiative to host a “regional” round of the Atlantic Council’s renowned cybersecurity policy competition on January 16th and 17th, 2020.
-Nineteen teams competed in this exciting two-day competition, including teams from the University of Texas at Austin, United States Military Academy West Point, Harvard University, University of North Carolina at Chapel Hill, Texas A&M University, and Brown University.
+The Strauss Center at The University of Texas at Austin partnered with the Atlantic Council’s Cyber Statecraft Initiative to host a “regional” round of the Atlantic Council’s renowned cybersecurity policy competition on January 7th and 8th, 2021.
+Sixteen teams competed in this exciting two-day virtual competition, including teams from the University of Texas at Austin, The George Washington University, and Duke University.
 The Competition was an excellent proving ground for UT graduate students participating in the Strauss Center’s Integrated Cybersecurity Studies program.

 This LLM degree concentration provides students with a sophisticated understanding of the legal, policy, and technical architectures associated with cybersecurity.
 It is designed from the ground up to be transdisciplinary, featuring bespoke courses open, not just to law students, but to other graduate schools from across the campus.
 No prior expertise is required or expected.
 For more information about the LLM program in general, click here.